 Laminating is the more expensive and effective form of waterproofing.
 The most common form of it is with the technology referred to as GORE-TEX which is a brand name, similar to Band-Aid.

-Nylon is a great product and what you find throughout most outdoor gear.
+Nylon is a great product and what you find throughout most outdoor gear and on lightweight jackets for women.
 It offers amazing weight to strength.
 Nylon is also water resistant, breathable, and quick drying.

 Smack dab in the middle of this list is Canvas.
 This requires wax or coating to remain water and weather resistant.
 The best example is the jackets on offer from Fjallraven they use their proprietary G-1000 canvas material.